Protect your investment and prolong the life of your asphalt by resealing it regularly.

-Proper preparation is key.
-Asphalt sealer is not a substitute for major asphalt repairs, and asphalt sealer will not adhere to dirty or oily surfaces.
-The asphalt needs to be properly repaired and cleaned prior to application.
+Proper preparation is key because asphalt sealer will not adhere to dirty or oily surfaces.
 We clean the asphalt by using forced air and sweep it with wire brooms.
-This will loosen dirt and debris lodged in the pores of the asphalt that might cause the asphalt sealer to fail.
-Pressure washing may also be necessary in areas with a heavy-build up of dirt or oil spots.
+This loosens dirt and debris lodged in the pores of the asphalt that might cause the sealer to fail.

-There are many types and grades of asphalt sealers on the market today, but the most reliable ones are those made with coal-tar emulsions.
-Buckeye Asphalt Maintenance & Sealcoating, LLC will use Sealmaster LV because it is impervious to gasoline and oil and does not break down when exposed to ultra-violet radiation.
+While there are many types and grades of asphalt sealers on the market today, we use Sealmaster Masterseal, and avoid all materials containing coal-tar.
 As with any other coating, asphalt sealers are easily modified after purchase.
-Therefore it is important to mix the asphalt sealer with the proper ratio of sand and water.
+Therefore it’s important to mix the asphalt sealer with the proper ratio of sand and water.
 Unfortunately, some contractors water down sealers prior to application, causing poor adhesion and/or premature wear.
-Buckeye Asphalt Maintenance & Sealcoating, LLC will guarantee that all sealers will be mixed and installed in accordance with the specific Sealmaster recommendations.
+At Buckeye Asphalt Maintenance & Sealcoating, we guarantee your sealers will be mixed and installed in accordance with the specific Sealmaster standards.

 We have used them for several of our rental properties.
 Each time we've used them they have been reliable, awesome to work with, and far below the rest in price.
 We will continue to use them hands down.